Vastseliina – Bishop’s Castle Neuhausen

 Architecture

-At the end of the 15th century, the entire castle was surrounded by additional, external walls reinforced with three towers and the main ward was equipped with strong, corner artillery towers: cylindrical on the south and a horseshoe on north-east side.
-Noteworthy was the emphasis on their decorative side, unique in the military architecture of this region.
-Especially the north tower was decorated with blind recesses, the artistic effect of which was enhanced by multi-colored bricks.
-Colorful niches and a large Latin cross were probably supposed to emphasize the importance of the castle as a western culture outpost right on the eastern border.
+At the end of the Middle Ages, the core of the castle was also equipped with strong corner artillery towers: the southern cylindrical one and the north-eastern one of a horseshoe shape.
+What was noteworthy was the emphasis on their decorative side, unique in the military architecture of this region.
+The northern tower in particular was decorated with blendes, the artistic effect of which was enhanced by multi-colored bricks.
+The colorful niches and large Latin cross were probably intended to emphasize the importance of the castle as an outpost of Western culture right on the eastern border, as well as its importance as a pilgrimage site.

 Current state

-The castle is currently one of the better-preserved fortresses of the Dorpat bishopric.
-Fragments of walls and two huge corner towers with remarkable façade decoration have survived.
-Entrance to the castle area is free.
+The castle is currently one of the better-preserved fortresses of the Dorpat bishopric, although its buildings have been significantly degraded over the centuries.
+Fragments of the defensive walls (southern curtain), two walls of the four-sided northern tower and two late medieval corner towers with noteworthy facade decorations have survived on the ground surface.
+Admission to the castle grounds is free.

 show this monument on map